NicolaSpadari/vite-plugin-envloader/readme.md

 ## Why?

 Vite.js provides its own mechanism (meta env) for exposing environment variables through `import.meta.env`, but hostings like Netlify can't import variables defined in `import.meta.env`.
+[Here is the issue](https://github.com/vitejs/vite/issues/562)

 This plugin injects environment variables in `process.env` by configuring the `define` option.